JoshOrndorff/recipes/text/3-entrees/crowdfund.md

 ## Storage

 The pallet has two storage items declared the usual way using `decl_storage!`.
-The first is the index that tracks the number of funds, and the second is mapping from index to `FundInfo`.
+The first is the index that tracks the number of funds, and the second is a mapping from index to `FundInfo`.

 ```rust, ignore
 decl_storage! {